-Car Accident Injuries Caused by Broken Glass
+Car Accident Injuries Caused by Broken Glass In Houston

 When two cars collide, there is a serious risk that occupants inside the vehicles could be injured due to broken glass caused by the impact or from being thrown against the glass.
 Even if a car occupant is not thrown against the glass, flying shards of glass during an accident can leave deep cuts and result in profuse bleeding.

 Over the years, car manufacturers have tried to incorporate glass that will not easily break during an accident.
 However, even new types of glass are only effective in low-impact car accidents.
 When there is a collision involving two cars that occurs at high rates of speed, the windshield and side windows could break.
-If you have been involved in a car wreck recently, call our Houston car accident attorneys for help, today!
+If you have been involved in a car wreck recently, call our Houston car accident attorney for help, today!

 Types of Injuries Commonly Suffered When Glass Shatters in an Auto Accident